Why is the phrase “other things being equal” used when one generalizes, is developing causal arguments, or is engaged in theory building?

 2009-01-13

 Binford, L. R. (2009).
 Why is the phrase “other things being equal” used when one generalizes, is developing causal arguments, or is engaged in theory building?.
 Revista De Arqueologia, 21(1).
-Recuperado a partir de https://periodicos.ufpb.br/ojs/index.php/ra/article/view/2846
+Recuperado de https://periodicos.ufpb.br/ojs/index.php/ra/article/view/2846

 Artigos